danpadcz/optee-rpi3-attack/README.md

 ## Step 4 - do the attack

 Copy the `attack_optee.sh` from this repo to your RPI3.
-Then on your RPI3, from the directory with the DMA kernel modules, run the `attack_optee.sh` script.
+Then on your RPI3, from the directory with the DMA kernel module, run the `attack_optee.sh` script.
 Then simply call `optee_example_hello_world` and you'll hopefully see the new output string you determined when building the TA!
 If you used the pre-built option, you'll see "Attack succeeded!".

 A common issue is that the kernel panics instead of running the attack.
 Simply reboot the Raspberry and re-do step 4 again.
 This should be enough to fix the panic.